goatshriek/stumpless/INSTALL.md

 ## RPM Package
 A `.rpm` package is provided for use in Red Hat Linux environments.
-It can be installed in the traditional way as well:
+It can be installed in the traditionally as well:

 ```sh
 # again, make sure you have the correct permissions